Skip to content

 Random

 In random mode, each request shall use a random line from the input data.
-There is the possibility of redundance, that is, the same input line may be used in more than one successive request.
+There is the possibility of redundance, that is, an input line be used in more than one successive request.

 Parameters